abiladdiana-coder/health-data-sql/02_device_adverse_events/README.md

 ORDER BY total_events DESC
 LIMIT 1;

-Answer: Product code BZD appears most often, with 29 events reported in the dataset.
+Answer: Product code BZD (Ventilator, Non-Continuous Respirator) appears most often, with 29 events reported in the dataset.

 Question 2: What are the top 5 brand names with highest number of adverse events?
 Query: